- Must visit

 Discover the best of Antwerp — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Antwerp trip today.

-Antwerp’s flagship museum on the river, covering the city’s history, trade, migration and global connections.
-The rooftop panorama is especially popular.
+Antwerp’s landmark museum on the river, covering city history, world cultures, and design.
+The rooftop offers outstanding panoramic views.

 Official public transport app